ipesek/jsxgraphbook/src/3_4_polygons.md

 {lang=EN}
 ## Polygons

-Polygons are very useful objects which can be used to construct a closed area with arbitrary many points (minimum is three).
+Polygons are very useful objects which can be used to construct a closed area with arbitraryly many points (minimum is three).
 Polygons can be convex or concave, depending on the input points.
 We can again define different [attributes](https://jsxgraph.org/docs/symbols/Polygon.html) to the object.